moexmen/omega-sentinel/README.md

 1. Create/Update/Delete some scripts in the `scripts/` folder
 1. Run `./bin/hubot`

+### Linting

+- Lints are set to automatically run on git pushes
+- `npm run lint` to run linter manually

 ## Production

 Hubot is deployed using Docker and Docker Compose.